A-N26/Proj2-TravelBlogImgHosting-/ReadMe.md

 ## _Questions_

-If you would like to as me anything (ama) about the project, please contact me on the info mentioned below:
+If you would like to ask Us anything (ama, err...aua!?...) about the project, please contact us on the info mentioned below:

 <details>